 This restaurant is located at: Jr. Jose De La Mar 691 just up from the main street.

-La Braza Roja is definitely one of Huaraz’s most popular restaurants especially by the locals as it is not even located in the center of town but it is located on the main street several blocks from the main Plaza where the new Cathedral was built.
-This restaurant serves authentic Peruvian cuisine and is always crowded on Friday through Sunday nights.
+La Braza Roja is definitely one of Huaraz’s most popular restaurants especially by the locals.
+It is not even located in the center of town but rather on the main street several blocks from the main plaza where the new cathedral was built.
+This restaurant serves authentic Peruvian cuisine and is always crowded Friday through Sunday nights.

-Their menu has a great selection of soups, salads, main entrees and deserts.
+Their menu has an excellent selection of soups, salads, main entrees and deserts.
 Looking to enjoy some alcohol, their Pisco Sour is very good and is larger than what most of the area restaurants serve.
 Chicha Morada is a purplish drink made out of maize and is very popular in Peru.
-This restaurants version is excellent and is made naturally (watch out for some restaurants that use the artificial version).
+This restaurant’s version is excellent and is made naturally (watch out for some restaurants that use the artificial version).

 Here are a couple of other dishes that we recommend and have personally tried.

 The Anticuchos are beef hearts and one of these dishes is served shish kebob style.
 There are also excellent Trucha or trout entrees.
 Oh, and wonderful ice cream.
 A dinner here is always a tradition for us after ending our treks or climbs.

 Siam de los Andes was one of the best Thai restaurants in all of South America.
 In fact it was one of the best Thai restaurants that we’ve tried outside of Thailand and that is saying a lot as we have tried many.
 Siam de los Andes was run by the well-known Thai climber Naresuan and this restaurant used to be very popular with climbers.

 It is located on the corner of Gamarra & Morales at Av Agustin Gamarra N 560 just down from a primary school.
 Naresuan has taught the locals how to cook excellent Thai food.
 He used to divide his time between Columbia and Huaraz – spending the summer months in Huaraz.